Light-Wizzard/WeBookClient/README.md

-# WeBookClient is Pronounced Web-Book
+# WeBookClient is Pronounced Web-Book-Client

 WeBookClient is a Client/Server based Web-Book Content Management System